olliw42/mLRS-docu/docs/CRSF.md

 - Rx Snd RadioStat= ardu_1

 > [!TIP]
-> The mLRS default settings are Rx Out Mode = crsf, Rx Ser Baudrate = 57600, Rx Ser Link Mode = mavlinkX, Rx Snd RadioStat= ardu_1.
+> The mLRS default settings are "Rx Out Mode" = "crsf", "Rx Ser Baudrate" = "57600", "Rx Ser Link Mode" = "mavlinkX", "Rx Snd RadioStat" = "ardu_1".
 Therefore, if the above suggestions are followed, the receiver should work out of the box.

 ## Yaapu Telemetry App Setup for EdgeTX/OpenTX